Loading...

 Beach

-Tucked away on the island’s north side, Bubbly Pool gets its name because, when the waves crash just right, it fills up with frothy seawater, creating a whirlpool effect that feels like a Caribbean Jacuzzi.
-You can reach it after a short hike through lush foliage, and it’s well worth the effort for a refreshing dip.
+Tucked away on the island’s north side, Bubbly Pool gets its name because, when the waves crash just right it fills up with frothy seawater, creating a whirlpool effect that feels like a Caribbean Jacuzzi.
+You can reach it after a short hike and it’s well worth the effort for a refreshing dip.

 Bar